Veraxus/nv-example-post-types-tax/README.md

-## NOUVEAU Semantic Custom Types & Taxonomies Example ##
+## NOUVEAU Post Types & Taxonomies Example ##

-A simple starting point for creating new post types and/or taxonomies.
+A simple starting point for creating new custom post types and/or taxonomies.

 ### Description ###

-A simple starting point for creating new post types and/or taxonomies.
+A simple starting point for creating new custom post types and/or taxonomies.

 ### Changelog ###